 The final stages of the rally, Ohensalo, Taulu and Ruuhimäki, were driven early on the Sunday morning.
 Ruuhimäki would be the rally closer also often in the future, even in the power stage era.
 In 1973, Hannu Mikkola’s co-driver hurt his back in one of the jumps and had to be taken to the hospital, resulting in disqualification.
 The unlucky jump is seen on this video at 8:07.

-The statistics of 1973 show a massive average speed of 148 km/h on the Kaitainen stage, but this is due to the stage being actually two kilometres longer than the history books tell.
-However, 128 km/h was a pretty impressive average speed from Stig Blomqvist’s Saab 96!
+The statistics of 1973 show a massive average speed of 148 km/h on the Kaitainen stage, but this is due to the stage being actually two kilometres shorter than the history books tell, making it appear faster.
+However, the actual average speed of 128 km/h was a pretty impressive average speed from Stig Blomqvist’s Saab 96!

 The 1974 route total length was shortened to 1179 km because of the oil crisis.
 This made it the shortest Finnish WRC rally when both road sections and special stages are counted in.
 The competitive length decreased to 363 km and 36 stages, out of which Väärinmaja and Mataramäki were cancelled.

 The route was very similar to 1973, but shortened distinctively at two points.
 The first leg didn’t go Northwards to Saarijärvi just before returning to Jyväskylä, and the second leg skipped going to Kuopio.

 A notable mention is the introduction of the short Koivistonkylä stage, sharing the end with the 2018 Äänekoski stage.
 Back then it caused a scary crash for Per Eklund in a Saab 96, seen at 3:48 on this video.
 It’s the same corner where Teemu Suninen had his FIA-awarded near-crash in 2018.